dmfenton/koop-provider-craigslist/README.md

-# Koop-Yelp
+# Koop-Craiglists
-## A provider for the Yelp business search API
+## A provider for the Craigslist Apartment search API

 Work in progress
 :construction: